 Political

-- To increase publicity at an international level and to raise public awarness of LF as a debilitating and disabling poverty-related disease that is eliminable
+- To increase publicity at an international level and to raise public awareness of LF as a debilitating and disabling poverty-related disease that is eliminable

-- Engage the media by telling the story of the successes and challenges of LF programmes
+- Engage the media by telling the story of the successes and challenges of LF programs

 Financial

-- Provide expertise in fundraising and advocacy to aid country programmes in developing and implementing strategies for resource mobilisation.
+- Provide expertise in fundraising and advocacy to aid country programs in developing and implementing strategies for resource mobilization.

 -